 Depression is not a condition to ignore until it goes away; it doesn’t work like that.
 Having licensed professional help is the best way to go.
 In some cases, a licensed professional like a psychiatrist could recommend medications as a treatment option.
 Other treatment recommendations could include Cognitive Behavioral Therapy.
 At Salience, we specialize in using TMS treatment to treat help patients with recurrent depression reach remission.

 TMS treatment safely uses MRI- strength magnetic pulses to increase communication and connectivity and improve neural activity within a brain network associated with depression.
 By restoring this network or enhancing communication between your neurotransmitters, people experience improvement with their depression and often symptoms associated with anxiety, PTSD, sleep, attention, and cognition.

 These are some of the tactics you may find beneficial for controlling your depression symptoms in a typical workplace’s competitive and stressful environment.
-There is no cure-all for depression, but a comprehensive treatment approach and an open, honest conversation about your symptoms can make managing your condition in the workplace possible.
+Of course, there is no cure-all for depression.
+Still, a comprehensive treatment approach and an open, honest conversation about your symptoms can make managing your condition in the workplace possible.